jobuchner/PA_Caucasus/README.md

-# PA_Caucasus
-Protected area effectiveness in the Caucasus

 This GitHub repository contains the data and Stata scripts to run matching and regression analyses for the research paper titled:
 "Assessing the effectiveness of strictly protected areas in preventing forest loss and degradation across different forest types in the Caucasus."